PabloFernandez93/PabloFernandez93/README.md

 After finishing this course and gaining an in-depth insight into web technologies I took up a Git and Github course on Udemy and after that I started with the course “Full Stack Engineer” on Codecademy in order to refresh my knowledge and learn a lot more about web development.</p>
 <p>Since may I've been taking up this course on codecademy and I am learning React as a javascript framework.
 I know that I am very new in this field as a career jumper and that I still have to learn a lot and that’s why I am learning everyday (:</p>
 <p>Here you can find a short overview about my projects.
 You can find all the projects on my github profile.
-The YelpCamp App is the biggest project with node, express, mongo, mongoose, javascript, EJS, cloudinary, some npm packages and heroku.
+The YelpCamp App is the biggest project with node, express, mongo, mongoose, javascript, EJS, cloudinary, some NPM packages and heroku.
 </p>
 <hr>
 <h3>HTML</h3>